scantist/user-docs/docs/en-US/SCA/SCA-Components-Results.md

 <hr class="thick" />

-{{companyConfig.COMPANY_NAME}} use various detection methods to identify and verify the open source component used in a software project.
+{{companyConfig.APP_NAME}} use various detection methods to identify and verify the open source component used in a software project.

 <div style="display: flex;">
 <div style="flex: 2;margin-left: 15px;">